 | ACADEMICS | Majors & Minors | Public Health

-Public Health MajorThe goal of the Health Sciences Department's public health program is to prepare health practitioners in the public health disciplines of wellness, health promotion, and holistic disease prevention, as well as in community health services through cooperative, multi-disciplinary experiences.
-Coursework focuses on developing competency in assessing individual/community health needs, and planning, implementing, and evaluating community health programs through academic work and fieldwork.
+Public Health MajorThe goal of the 42-credit Public Health Major is to prepare health practitioners in the public health disciplines of wellness, health promotion and holistic disease prevention; as well as in community health services through cooperative, multi-disciplinary experiences.
+Coursework focuses on developing knowledge of various determinants affecting health from global to local perspectives in health needs.Major Required Courses: 27 Credits

 CONTACT US Health SciencesGhosh Science & Technology CenterSuite ST-110508-929-8832